SANrio-777/guessgame/README.md

 # guessgame
-It's the word game where you'll have 5 attempts to guess the word !
-Hint: It's the states in India
+It's the gui version of the word game where you'll have 5 attempts to guess the word !
+Hint: States of India